zliw/MWProportionalLayoutView/README.md

 In a real world example it would make sense to configure a different look on the views (e.g. background color, labels, etc).

 This is, what the example application looks like :

 ![example](screenshots/screenshot.png)

+## Layout Algorithm

+The current layout algorithm is fixed, but I surely will add some configuration to exchange/configure it later on.